CooperElektrik/LanguageLearningApp/README.md

-# LL: A PySide6 Language Learning Platform & Content Editor
+# LanguageLearningApp: A PySide6 Language Learning Platform & Content Editor

-Welcome to LL, a desktop application inspired by Duolingo for interactive language learning, built with PySide6.
+Welcome to LanguageLearningApp, a desktop application inspired by Duolingo for interactive language learning, built with PySide6.
 This project includes a comprehensive suite of tools for creating, managing, and distributing custom language course content.

 >[!IMPORTANT]
 >This project currently primarily supports Windows 10/11.